FernandoROL/auto-course-task-rock/README.md

-# Udemy task generator for rock.so
+# Course task generator for rock.so

 App to automatically create tasks with section checklist and course description using the Udemy API